 If time permits, let the seasoned brisket marinate in the refrigerator for 2-12 hours before smoking.
 If you do refrigerate the brisket, let it sit out for 30 minutes before smoking to give it time to come to room temperature.
 This will help the meat cook more evenly.

 If you’re using a whole brisket, I would suggest splitting the brisket point from the flat cut before smoking.
-You can smoke the whole packer brisket and then split it, but it will be more work and take longer to smoke.
+You can smoke the entire packer brisket and then split it, but it will be more work and take longer to smoke.

 *For the best results, use the point of the brisket to make the burnt ends.